A topic from the subject of Experimentation in Chemistry.

 3. The water will pass through the filter paper, while the sand will be retained.

-4. Collect the filtered water in a glass beaker.
+4. Collect the filtered water in a beaker.

 Significance:

-Filtration is a simple and effective way to separate solids from liquids.
-It is used in a variety of applications, such as purifying water, making food, and manufacturing chemicals.
+Filtration is a simple and effective method to separate solids from liquids.
+It's used in various applications, such as purifying water, making food, and manufacturing chemicals.

 Distillation Experiment